 Comforting Christmas shepherd's pie.
-Technically the challenge was Pate Chinois,
+Technically the challenge was Pate Chinois, but a rose by any other name still smells as delicious and all that. |

 Way back in December, I made a couple of shepherd's pies for the Daring Cooks Challenge.
 Proper shepherd's pie, I think, should be made with lamb because shepherds didn't watch cows, they watched sheep.
 The beef version should be called something else like. . .
 Cattle Rancher's Pie.
 God, that's a mouthful.